alexvanh/basic_off_time_driver/README.md

 setting the correct fuse bits.
 I'm not sure why this is, maybe reduced current consumption due to the reset being held once the capacitor voltage drops below the threshold?

+The smooth ramping mode uses the ram retention method described above.
+Without ram retention, the ramp selection would rely on the eeprom.
+The large number of writes required by the smooth ramp could cause the eeprom to fail if left on for an extended amount of time.

 Example of working fuse bit configuration avrdude arguments:
 -U lfuse:w:0x79:m -U hfuse:w:0xed:m